CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 </details>

-### logTextMetric( metricName, metricValue, attributes, completionBlock )
+### logTextMetric( textMetricName, textMetricValue, attributes, callback )
 <details>
-<summary>Use this API to add a custom text event in the current session.</summary>
+<summary>Use this API to add a custom text metric in the current session.</summary>

 Parameters:
-- metricName is a string metric name
+- textMetricName is a string to indicate a text metric name
-- metricValue is a string metric value
+- textMetricValue is a string to indicate a text metric value
-- attributes is a Dictionary which can be used to send any extra parameters
+- attributes is a Map or Dictionary used to send any extra parameters
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- callback is a function expecting a boolean completed, and a string errorString

-Successful execution of the method will have completed as YES and errorString as an empty string.
+If successful, completed = YES and errorString = an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure, completed = NO and errorString = an error message.
+Error message will contain the error domain, a code, and a localized description.

 ```
-var metricName = "ImageName";
+var textMetricName = "ImageName";
-var metricValue = "Pretty Picture";
+var textMetricValue = "Pretty Picture";
 var attributes = null;

-AXASDK.logTextMetric( metricName, metricValue, attributes, (completed, errorString) => {
+AXASDK.logTextMetric( textMetricName, textMetricValue, attributes, (completed, errorString) => {
     if (completed) {
         // everything is fine
         console.log(`***text metric logged (${completed}) ${errorString}`);